Know before you go

 Monument Car Park - Chobham Road

-Roundabout Car Park - intersection go Chobham Road and Chertsey Road
+Roundabout Car Park - intersection of Chobham Road and Chertsey Road